 The 2007 EU Directive on Audiovisual Media Services (AVMS) amended and extended the scope of the Television without Frontiers Directive (which already covered traditional broadcasting, whether delivered by terrestrial, cable, or satellite means) to also cover audiovisual media services provided on-demand, including via the Internet.
 EU Member State content quotas for broadcasting remain in place.
-On-demand services are subject to somewhat less restrictive provisions than traditional broadcasting under the AVMS

-Directive, which does not set any strict content quota, but still requires Member States to ensure that on-demand services encourage production of, and access to, EU works.
+Ondemand services are subject to somewhat less restrictive provisions than traditional broadcasting under the AVMS Directive, which does not set any strict content quota, but still requires Member States to ensure that on-demand services encourage production of, and access to, EU works.
 This could be interpreted to refer to the financial contribution made by such services to the production and rights acquisition of EU works or to the prominence of EU works in the catalogues of video on-demand services.
-EU Member States had to transpose the AVMS Directive into their national law by December 19, 2009.
-In September 2011 the Commission asked eight Member States (Austria, Cyprus, Estonia, Germany, Hungary, Latvia, Lithuania, and Luxemburg) to clarify whether they had implemented the AVMS Directive correctly.
-Should they fail to comply the Commission could appeal to the European Court of Justice.
+EU Member States had to implement the AVMS Directive into their national law by December 19, 2009.
+In its first report on the application of the Directive from May 2012, the Commission announced that 25 Member States have notified complete implementation into their national legislation.
+Poland and Belgium, however, still need to adapt their legislation, and the former is currently subject to an infringement procedure for failing to fully implement the Directive.